IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

       An SDN controller may interact with an Authentication, Authorization, and Accounting (AAA) {{?RFC3539}} server or a Network Access Server (NAS) {{?RFC7542}}.

-   *  A Network Access Server (NAS) entity which handles authentication requests.
+   *  A NAS entity which handles authentication requests.
 The NAS interacts with an AAA server to complete user authentication using protocols like RADIUS {{!RFC2865}}.
 When access is granted, the AAA server provides the group identifier (group ID) to which the user